labmlai/annotated_deep_learning_paper_implementations/labml_nn/graphs/gatv2/readme.md

 # [Graph Attention Networks v2 (GATv2)](https://nn.labml.ai/graphs/gatv2/index.html)

-This is a [PyTorch](https://pytorch.org) implementation of the GATv2 opeartor from the paper [How Attentive are Graph Attention Networks?](https://arxiv.org/abs/2105.14491).
+This is a [PyTorch](https://pytorch.org) implementation of the GATv2 operator from the paper [How Attentive are Graph Attention Networks?](https://arxiv.org/abs/2105.14491).

 GATv2s work on graph data.